Fraud Involving CPT Codes

 In the event medical upcoding fraud or other healthcare billing fraud is suspected, an attorney can help healthcare providers or facilities if they are audited.
 During the audit, providers should prove the upcoding was unintentional (using the wrong code, mixing up numbers, etc.) or that the services claimed actually were performed.

 Healthcare providers who are accused of upcoding or any other Medicare fraud related matter should contact an attorney right away.
-Call the Law Offices of Robert David Malove at (888) 744-8225 to set up a consultation to review the details of your case and possible defenses for these or other charges.
+Call the Law Offices of Robert David Malove at (888) 744-8225 or fill out an online contact form to set up a consultation to review the details of your case and possible defenses for these or other charges.